We all want to be comfortable. We start each day, hoping it will go smoothly, even when we fear it won’t.

 It’s not surprising that we don’t want to talk about race.
-It’s rarely a comfortable topic, and there’s a good chance someone is going to be offended.
+It’s rarely a comfortable topic.
+There’s a good chance someone is going to be offended.
 It might even be you.

-The MLK holiday is always challenging for me because the night before is the anniversary of the night I was violently assaulted on my way home from a peacemaking workshop.
-My assailant was a 14-year-old boy of color whose Facebook page suggested he wanted to be in a gang, if he wasn’t in one, or he at least wanted to be perceived as a gang member who had access to a lot of money, sex with girls, and marijuana to smoke.
+The MLK holiday is challenging for me because it marks a life-changing event.
+On the night before the holiday in 2014, I was violently assaulted on my way home from a peacemaking workshop.
+My assailant was a 14-year-old boy of color whose Facebook page suggested he wanted to be in a gang.
+He might have already been in one.
+Or he at least wanted to be perceived as a gang member who had access to a lot of money, sex with girls, and marijuana to smoke.

 The police and prosecutors suspected I was targeted because I was female, if not also because I am white.
 I might never know.
 I might not want to know.
 What difference would that make for the future?

 I chose not to adopt the judiciary’s suspicions without sufficient evidence.
 I won’t project one teenager’s actions on all people of his age, gender, ethnicity, or affiliations.
 I go to events like MLK Now to keep my brain’s amygdala from playing those tricks on me.

 It’s hard to hear that not everyone has the same goals, which is what I heard at the event in 2018.
 It was hard for me to remember much beyond the anger and hatred toward “white girl tears”.
 I sat in the pew with tears filling my eyes, not because I wanted attention.
 I was emotional because I was experiencing empathy.